ZoeMesaros/php-store/README.md

 - Shows all brands and lets you add new brands.
 - You can edit or delete existing brands in the list.

-The project is created following an MVC pattern.

-The database consists of